A look at The NBC Logo and Its History

 History of the NBC Logo

 Before NBC expanded into television, the company did not have a logo.
-Once visual branding became an important part of their business, though, the company quickly adopted and purchased a logo.
+Once visual branding became an essential part of their business, though, the company quickly adopted and purchased a logo.

 In 1956, NBC unveiled the logo that would serve as the inspiration for most of the variants that came after it, including NBC’s present logo.
-This logo, dubbed the NBC peacock, featured a peacock with brightly colored plumage in a number of shades.
+This logo, dubbed the NBC peacock, featured a peacock with brightly colored plumage in several shades.

-For a period of time, though, NBC strayed away from the peacock logo.
-From 1959 to 1976 the network used an animated snake logo to accompany their peacock logo, and from 1976 to 1979 the peacock logo was replaced entirely by an abstract N. In 1979, though, the network returned to using their famous peacock logo.
+For some time, though, NBC strayed away from the peacock logo.
+From 1959 to 1976, the network used an animated snake logo to accompany their peacock logo, and from 1976 to 1979, the peacock logo was replaced entirely by an abstract N. In 1979, though, the network returned to using their famous peacock logo.

-In 1986, the peacock’s body became more abstract, blending into the background and leaving the brightly colored feathers as the prominent feature of the logo, and in 2012 the network switched to a flat variant that does not have the letters “NBC” underneath it.
+In 1986, the peacock’s body became more abstract, blending into the background and leaving the brightly colored feathers as the prominent feature of the logo.
+In 2012 the network switched to a flat variant that does not have the letters “NBC” underneath it.

 Design Elements of the NBC Logo

 The NBC logo displays a variety of colors, and, when it was animated (as it often was), the variety of colors displayed was even larger.
 This use of color directly coincided with the rising popularity of color tv and was an attempt to not only help the network’s parent company sell more color television sets but also establish NBC as a leader in media technology.